MMMikeM/DND-Campaign/project/rules/2-character.md

 Equipping heavy armour, irrespective of proficiency, imposes a disadvantage on stealth checks.

-Your **Proficiency Bonus** reflects your character's general training and expertise.
-This is a constant value of **+3** added to any roll you are proficient in, regardless of your level.
+This system uses a fixed Proficiency Bonus (+3) regardless of character level.
+This emphasizes consistent baseline capability rather than scaling numerical advantage, focusing progression more heavily on Feats, Spell Points, and Enhancements.

 ### 2.4 Roots: Forge Your Background (Skills)